-In an interview I did with her for Black History 365 magazine (see ‘Ghost Town’ from October 2011 in the strap above), Dorothy described the demolitions as a deliberate policy to disperse the black community.
+In an interview I did with her for Black History 365 magazine (see ‘Ghost Town’ from October 2011), Dorothy described the demolitions as a deliberate policy to disperse the black community.
 “What has happened here is a scandal,” she said.
 “It is not only decent homes that have been destroyed, it is a whole community.”
 She was particularly scathing about the new suburban housing that was put up to replace the demolished homes, saying they were “pokey and cheaply built” and already looking the worse for wear.

 Four streets were eventually saved.
 So a victory of sorts, I ventured.
 “We may have won the war but many were killed,” replied Dorothy in her characteristically terse fashion.